 The Neighbors: Income

-The neighbors in the Harrison St / S 108th St neighborhood in Omaha are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Harrison St / S 108th St neighborhood in Omaha are middle-income, making it a moderate income neighborhood.

 of U.S. neighborhoods.